shichao-an/notes/docs/lkd/ch3.md

 ```

 When a task is *ptraced*, it is temporarily reparented to the debugging process.
-When the task’s parent exits, however, it must be reparented along with its other siblings.
+When the task's parent exits, however, it must be reparented along with its other siblings.
 In previous kernels, this resulted in a loop over every process in the system looking for children.
-The solution is simply to keep a separate list of a process’s children being ptraced, reducing the search for one’s children from every process to just two relatively small lists
+The solution is simply to keep a separate list of a process's children being ptraced, reducing the search for one's children from every process to just two relatively small lists

 After the process are successfully reparented, there is no risk of stray zombie processes.
 The `init` process routinely calls `wait()` on its children, cleaning up any zombies assigned to it.